-In 2019, out of 115 teams, the RISD Rover team achieved second place overall and took home the featherweight award (for the lightest vehicle).
+In 2019, out of 115 teams, the RISD Rover team achieved second place overall and took home the featherweight award for the lightest vehicle.

-Per NASA's rules, teams are required to design and fabricate their own wheels.
+Teams are required to design and fabricate their own wheels.
 Pressurized air is prohibited.